shty32/shty32.github.io/index.md

 **My News:**

++ NEW (08/2021): I will be serving as a Program Committee (PC) member in CVPR 2022.

++ NEW (07/2021): One paper accepted to ICCV 2021 on the topic of multi-view 3D reconstruction via transformer.

 + NEW (04/2021): One paper accepted to IJCAI 2021 on the topic of in-game choreography.

 + NEW (04/2021): Our character auto-creation method is launched on the new game "Naraka:Bladepoint"！